The problem with resolutions is that they’re often hopes and wishes geared toward fixing things we want to change but never seem to have the time to:

 Since you already know this is important, and you’re going to be doing your taxes soon, why not feed two squirrels with one acorn?
 (We like this saying better than “kill two birds with a stone.”
 Who does that?
 Bird murderers, that’s who!)

-If you already have a financial planner or someone who helps prepare your taxes, make a note that you need to discuss this during your appointment.
+If you already have an accoutant, financial planner, or someone who helps prepare your taxes, make a note that you need to discuss this during your appointment.
 If you do your own taxes check out our Guide To Online Legal Services to get the ball rolling.

 - I don’t want or need a POA or Trusts so I’ll just carry on to the next section, thank you very much.